 Workstations and portable devices.

 Make sure to use good quality workstations.
 Go with mid-range or enterprise grade workstations from Lenovo or HP.
 Make sure all (yes all) workstations are connected to the network via ethernet.
 Wifi is for guests and mobile devices (phones and tablets) and NOT workstations.
 A rule of thumb is “if you do word processing on the device, plug it in”.
 Laptops should be able to connect to both but only for convenience. laptops are often used in board rooms and meeting rooms and it’s nice that they just work.
 But for day-to-day work, plug an ethernet cable into the device.
 Good brands for laptops are Lenovo, Sony, Apple, HP and Toshiba.
 Make sure you use the enterprise grade gear and not their home-grade gear.
 Spend towards $1.5k Australian (or more) on a laptop.
 Any less and you are getting home-grade gear.
-Allow staff to install software on their computers themselves.
-Before you run for the hills, consider this – you can designate one staff member as the deputy system administrator.
-This means staff ‘can’ install things if you’re not around.
+Depending on your responsibilities with the business, you can either manage all workstations software installations yourself or designate one staff member as your deputy system administrator.
+This means staff ‘can’ install things if you’re not around (good for business continuity).
 The deputy, knowing they’re the only one who knows that password, is compelled to use it sparingly.
 If all goes bad, they are as guilty as a puppy sitting next to a pile of poo.

 The primary server should run either Linux with Samba4 or Windows server (whatever version you like) but don’t get Microsoft Exchange or any kind of email or collaboration server hosted internally.
 Use Office 365 or Gmail for Business.
 Again, if you’re not already using a hosted solution such as 365 and Gmail, do it now.
 No excuses unless the business is so secretive they have no option but to host their own.
 There is nothing worse than troubleshooting mail servers and nothing more unnecessary given the options of SaaS.
 For the record, Samba4 is mature enough to host Active Directory to the point where you get group policies and can manage it from AD Users and Computers.
 And the workstations wont know the difference.
 Windows Severs are fine too.